Physician Assistant Studies Program

 - Transcripts sent directly to the University will not be accepted.

 - Additionally, the Test of English as a Foreign Language must be taken by those whose native language is not English.
 Please note the score requirement is different than the University’s Graduate School requirement.

 Test of English as a Foreign Language (TOEFL)

-- Three letters of recommendation are required for the application to be considered
+- Two letters of recommendation are required for the application to be considered complete.

 - Letters cannot be from a family member or friend.